 We have considerable expertise in advising clients on capital taxes, most notably inheritance tax and capital gains tax.

-Members provide advice on pure tax problems as well as having considerable expertise in dealing with capital taxes, as part of instructions in any private client matter, be that contentious or non-contentious.
+Our barristers provide advice on pure tax problems as well as having considerable expertise in dealing with capital taxes, as part of instructions in any private client matter, be that contentious or non-contentious.
 In relation to trust and estate administration matters we can generally provide comprehensive advice on all legal issues including the trust law issues and the taxation issues which may arise, resolving disputes and advising on liaison with HMRC.

 Several members are co-editors of Mellows: Taxation for Trustees and Executors.